lean-dojo/LeanDojo/docs/source/getting-started.rst

    rw [add_assoc, add_comm b, ←add_assoc]
    end

-We use LeanDojo to trace the repo by specifying its URL and a commit hash:
+We use LeanDojo to trace the repo in Python by specifying its URL and a commit hash:

 .. code-block:: python